splunk/public-o11y-docs/logs/logviews.rst

 3. Give your log view a name and optionally a description, then select a dashboard.

-4. In :strong:`Chart type`, select :strong:`Log view`, then select :strong:`Save`.
+4. In :strong:`Chart type`, select :strong:`Log timeline` or :strong:`Log view`, then select :strong:`Save`.
 Or, to see your new log view on its dashboard, select :strong:`Save and go to dashboard`.

 You can now see your new log view along with all other charts on the same dashboard.